QuantEcon/lecture-source-py/source/rst/geom_series.rst

-We will now go back to the case of the Keynesian multiplier and plot the time path of :math:`y_t`, given that consumption is a constant fraction of national income, and investment is fixed
+We will now go back to the case of the Keynesian multiplier and plot the time path of :math:`y_t`, given that consumption is a constant fraction of national income, and investment is fixed.

 .. code-block:: python3